kemuelGermones/Trackero/README.md

 ### Usage

-Navigate to the URL provided above to visit the live demo.
-Alternatively, if you want to host the web app locally on your computer, make sure TypeScript is installed and follow the instructions below.
+To access the live demo, please proceed to the provided URL.
+Alternatively, if you prefer to host the web application locally on your computer, ensure that TypeScript is installed and follow the instructions outlined below.

 Clone it